 Achievement awards are determined by a review of academic record and/or leadership and accomplishment in school or community service.
-Entering freshmen and transfers are eligible for consideration.
+First-year and transfer undergraduate students are eligible for consideration.

-Talent awards are available in each of the following areas to entering freshmen students and transfer students: art, creative writing, music, and theatre.
-Selection and renewal are based upon recommendation by the department.
+Talent awards are available in each of the following areas to entering first-year students and transfer students: art, creative writing, music, and theatre.
+Selection and renewal are based upon recommendations by the department.

 Renewal Policy on Merit Awards

-To be eligible to renew Achievement Awards, Talent Awards, or Presidential Scholarships, students must:
+To be eligible to renew Achievement Awards or Talent Awards, students must: